 Taking Advantage of the Gift

 Going back to 2 Peter, Priscilla pointed out that there are magnificent promises in everything you face, for life and godliness.
 Peter says, “His divine power has granted to us all things that pertain to life and godliness.”
-We’ve already been given everything we need.
+God has already given us everything we need.
 We just need to turn to God to take advantage of it.

 I think it’s worth pointing out that “just” is much easier said than done.
 I know I have a tendency to get distracted by other things, caught up in everything I have to do.
-But the times I remember to slow down and focus on God, He multiplies grace and peace far beyond what I can imagine doing on my own.
-I still don’t “get it all done,” but I feel a sense of calm and peace that I know I’m not able to produce on my own.
+But the times I do slow down and focus on God, He multiplies grace and peace beyond what I can do on my own.
+I still don’t “get it all done,” but I feel calmness and peace that I know doesn’t come from me.